kineticdirt/final_cs100/README.md

  > ![Strategy Pattern](https://user-images.githubusercontent.com/32584958/120261055-fb563a00-c24b-11eb-969a-7c52efc5c951.png)
 > * We're also using the Strategy pattern to implement our Search class.
 It functions very similar to the Display class, where it consists of the User/Admin object pointing to a "Context" (Catalog) class pointing (arrow from the left) to Search.
 This allows the User/Admin to search a book by title, ISBN, or author.
 Similarly to the Display class, our Search class would consist of different search functions depending on how the User/Admin wants to search for a book, and they all output the same way, just with variations in their search algorithms.
 > ![Project](https://user-images.githubusercontent.com/32584958/120391043-571fd200-c2e3-11eb-90c9-2d7cf59701a7.png)
 > * This is our overarching OMT diagram for our entire program.
+It includes the strategy and singleton patterns and includes the interactions between them.
+This shows that how every diagram connects to the design pattern and the library interfact.

  > ## Final deliverable
  > All group members will give a demo to the TA during lab time.
 The TA will check the demo and the project GitHub repository and ask a few questions to all the team members.